5 Tips for teenagers to get their parents off their back

 5. Try to find one or two things you truly like about them.
 Parents can be annoying.
 Maybe you can be annoying sometimes too, so it’s helpful to give both your self and your parents the benefit of the doubt every now and then.

 You get the theme here, right?
 Basically the idea is that if you treat your parents with the same courtesy as your friends, they will probably trust you more, allow you more independence and hopefully there will be a more pleasant atmosphere in the home.

 Having a fight with someone at school or a boy/girlfriend?
-Take a look at this article on 35 ways to say sorry.
+Take a look at this article on How to Stop Arguing.